-To help with understanding the purpose of each technology, I'll explain briefly how different technologies help achieve different results.
-The bulk of this article will then follow with an explanation of the advantages and disadvantages of: C02, solid-state, and fiber laser, marking technologies.
+To help you choose the right laser technology, I'll briefly explain how different technologies help achieve different results.
+I will then explain the advantages and disadvantages of the three main laser marking technologies: CO2, solid-state, and fiber.

 Is There Such a Thing as a Do It All Laser Marking Solution?